NYUAD-CRC/crc-docs/_sources/hpc/accounts/account_approval.rst.txt

 =====================

 1. When someone nominates you as their HPC sponsor, you will be notified by an email.
-Open this website  https://identity.it.nyu.edu/ (Make sure you are connected to VPN).
+Open this website  https://identity.it.nyu.edu/ (Make sure you are connected to VPN :doc:`NYU VPN</hpc/help/linux_vpn.rst>`).
 After login, the webpage is similar to the screenshot below.

     .. image:: ../img/approve1.png